Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 It could be a few years from when the first cases are filed to settlements.
 While this might seem like a really long time, trying many cases in groups through the Paragard MDL is much faster than if thousands of cases needed to be tried individually.

-Since the Paragard MDL has already been created, it is already considerably along in the process.
+Since the Paragard MDL has already been created, it is considerably along in the process.
 The first Paragard case was filed only a few years ago.
-This means the process should take less time from this point forward than if the first case was filed today.
+This means the process should take less time from this point forward than if the first case were filed today.

 It is also worth considering the impact of not filing your case.
 If you have serious financial debt as a result of the extra surgeries and procedures caused by a defective Paragard IUD, you will have to manage those payments on your own until you pay them off.

 Not at the moment.
 As a global Paragard settlement has yet to be reached, it is unclear what the Paragard lawsuit settlement amounts will look like.
-Once the bellwether trials are finished, it will be clearer what Paragard injury victims may be eligible for in terms of financial compensation.
+Once the Paragard group discovery phase and bellwether trials are finished, it will be clearer what Paragard injury victims may be eligible for in terms of financial compensation.
 However, similar cases can give us an idea.

 A significant settlement has been reported where Bayer, the company associated with the Mirena IUD, agreed to a $12.7 million settlement covering just over 4,000 cases involving the product, which moved around in the body and injured organs.
 This settlement averages out to around $30,000 per claim.